Watch our recent webinar, How a Library Cost Analysis Study Can Benefit Your Research Library, to learn more.

-Attain Partners is the only consulting firm with a library cost study methodology approved by the federal government that has been used and accepted for almost 40 years.
-The standard full-time equivalent (FTE) approach only accounts for the salaries of full-time employees without considering all of the services, resources, and space that libraries contribute to funded research projects.
-Our methodology incorporates library user surveys over the course of a year to determine the purpose of use for all of the library’s resources.
+Attain Partners is the only consulting firm with a Library Cost Study methodology approved by the federal government.
+For decades, universities have depended on our expertise to provide Library Cost Studies.
+The standard full-time equivalent (FTE) approach only accounts for the salaries of full-time employees without considering all of the library services, resources, and spaces that contribute to funded research projects.

-Through this approach, we can assign a specific percentage of use to funded research projects for all library materials, services, and space.
-We are then able to designate not only salaries and benefits but also physical space, collection materials, and online resources for funded research reimbursements.
+Through our approach, universities can assign a specific percentage of library use to funded research projects, designating salaries and benefits and also physical spaces, collection materials, and online resources for funded research reimbursements.
 Attain Partners’ approach has been used successfully as part of F&A rate negotiations and has consistently helped raise universities’ rates at an average of 1.2 points, which equals approximately $1.2 million/year on a $100 million base.
 To read more about the methodology behind the library cost studies, check out this blog post.

 Take a look at your past F&A rate and pay special attention to the library’s points.
 The library should be contributing at least one full point to the F&A rate.
 The standard FTE approach typically means the university is chasing down financial information and making educated guesses about which employees can be counted.
-Through a library cost study, Attain Partners pinpoints exact and specific salaries, space, and resources that are all eligible for reimbursement.
+Through a Library Cost Study, Attain Partners pinpoints exact and specific salaries, space, and resources allowable for reimbursement.

-In the table below, we are highlighting seven different universities Attain Partners has worked with to compare their FTE Allocation to the Library Study Allocation.
-As you can see, the Library Study Allocation yields a higher point contribution (86% average increase) to the F&A rate.
+In the table below, we highlight seven university clients comparing their FTE allocation to the Library Cost Study allocation.
+The Library Cost Study allocation yields a higher point contribution (86% average increase) to the F&A rate.

 The power of data